mvolkmann/blog/src/swift.md

 let f = "3.14"
 let d = "3.14159"

+// "Int" returns an "optional".
+// "if let" unwraps it if the conversion is successful.
-if let number = Int(i) {
+// See the "Optionals" section for details. if let number = Int(i) {
     print(number * 2) // 6
 }